logo

 This is huge for the Americans, not just because Talley is one of the most formidable players in the amateur game, but she comes with experience.
 This will be her second Curtis Cup appearance after competing in the 2024, where she defeated then-No. 1-ranked amateur Lottie Woad in the Sunday singles matches.

-Rounding out the first four in the lineup is Anna Davis, junior at Auburn University.
+Anna Davis, junior at Auburn University, is another headliner.
 Davis was added to the team as a committee selection for her continued high-level performance.
 In addition to her electric win at ANWA four years ago when she was just 16 years old, Davis is now a two-time All-American and has won twice during the fall portion of the 2025-26 college season.

 skratch logo